-A. "Family" means an Investigator's spouse, domestic partner or dependent children.

-B. "Equity Interest(s)" means stock, stock options, warrants, and other existing or contingent ownership interests in a commercial entity.

-C. "Financial Conflict of Interest" or "FCOI" means a Significant Financial Interest (as defined in Section I.G below) that could directly and significantly affect the design, conduct, or reporting of PHS or NSF-funded research.

-D. "Institutional Responsibilities" means an Investigator's professional responsibilities on behalf of the Institute, including but not limited to, activities such as research, research consultation, teaching, administration, institutional committee memberships, and service on panels such as Institutional Review Boards.

-E. "Investigator" means a principal investigator and any other person who is responsible for the design, conduct or reporting of research, including key personnel, for which PHS or NSF funding is sought or obtained.

-F. "Research" means a systematic investigation designed to develop or contribute to generalizable knowledge relating broadly to public health.
-The term encompasses basic and applied research and product development.

-G. "Significant Financial Interest" or "SFI" means any of the following items of monetary value received by an Investigator, alone or in combination with his or her Family (and not excluded below) that appear reasonably related to the Investigator's Institutional Responsibilities.

-1. payments or anything of monetary value in or from a publicly traded entity where the aggregate value of the payments received during the 12 month period preceding the disclosure, or expected over the next 12 months, exceeds \$5,000; or the aggregate value as of the date of disclosure of any Equity Interest in the entity exceeds \$5,000, as determined through reference to public prices or other reasonable measures of fair market value;
+- A. "Family" means an Investigator's spouse, domestic partner or dependent children. - B. "Equity Interest(s)" means stock, stock options, warrants, and other existing or contingent ownership interests in a commercial entity. - C. "Financial Conflict of Interest" or "FCOI" means a Significant Financial Interest (as defined in Section I.G below) that could directly and significantly affect the design, conduct, or reporting of PHS or NSF-funded research. - D. "Institutional Responsibilities" means an Investigator's professional responsibilities on behalf of the Institute, including but not limited to, activities such as research, research consultation, teaching, administration, institutional committee memberships, and service on panels such as Institutional Review Boards. - E. "Investigator" means a principal investigator and any other person who is responsible for the design, conduct or reporting of research, including key personnel, for which PHS or NSF funding is sought or obtained. - F. "Research" means a systematic investigation designed to develop or contribute to generalizable knowledge relating broadly to public health.
+The term encompasses basic and applied research and product development. - G. "Significant Financial Interest" or "SFI" means any of the following items of monetary value received by an Investigator, alone or in combination with his or her Family (and not excluded in subsection 5 below) that appear reasonably related to the Investigator's Institutional Responsibilities. - 1. payments or anything of monetary value in or from a publicly traded entity where the aggregate value of the payments received during the 12 month period preceding the disclosure, or expected over the next 12 months, exceeds \$5,000; or the aggregate value as of the date of disclosure of any Equity Interest in the entity exceeds \$5,000, as determined through reference to public prices or other reasonable measures of fair market value;

-2. payments or anything of monetary value from a non-publicly traded entity where the aggregate value of the payments received during the 12 month period preceding disclosure, or expected over the next 12 months, exceeds \$5,000;

-3. Equity Interests of any value in a non-publicly traded entity;

-4. payments received from an organization other than the Institute relating to intellectual property rights and interests (for example, patents and copyrights) when such income exceeds \$5,000; and

-5. travel that is reimbursed or sponsored by an organization other than a federal, state, or local government agency located in the United States, a domestic institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with a domestic institution of higher education when such income exceeds \$5,000.
+- 2. payments or anything of monetary value from a non-publicly traded entitywhere the aggregate value of the payments received during the 12 month period preceding disclosure, or expected over the next 12 months, exceeds \$5,000; - 3.
+Equity Interests of any value in a non-publicly traded entity; - 4. payments received from an organization other than the Institute relating to intellectual property rights and interests (for example, patents and copyrights); and - 5. travel that is reimbursed or sponsored by an organization other than a federal, state, or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.

-The term does not include the following types of financial interests received by an Investigator:
+The term does not include the following types of financial interests received by an Investigator

-- 1. salary, royalty payments arising from intellectual property rights assigned to the Institute and agreements to share in royalties related to such rights, or other remuneration paid by the Institute to the Investigator if the Investigator is currently employed; - 2. income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in those vehicles; - 3. income from seminars, lectures, or teaching engagements sponsored by, and service on advisory or review panels for, a federal, state, or local government agency located in the United States, a domestic institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with a domestic institution of higher education
+- 1. salary, royalty payments arising from intellectual property rights assigned to the Institute and agreements to share in royalties related to such rights, or other remuneration paid by the Institute to the Investigator if the Investigatoris currently employed; - 2. income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in those vehicles; - 3. income from seminars, lectures, or teaching engagements sponsored by, and service on advisory or review panels for, a federal, state, or local governmentagency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education;